kyleryvn/kyleryvn/README.md

 <h3 align="center">I'm a passionate software engineer on a mission to learn as much as I can</h3>

 ## About
-* I'm a college student from New York studying software engineering 🖥️
+* I'm a college student from New York studying software engineering :desktop_computer:
-* My favorite programming language is Java ☕
+* My favorite programming language is Java :coffee:
-* Outside of the tech world I'm a house and techno DJ 🎧
+* Outside of the tech world I'm a house and techno DJ :headphones:

 ## Tools & Technologies